 Join Exploratorium scientists Ron Hipschman and Karen Kalumuck as they examine water as one of the building blocks for life and what previous Mars missions have discovered about water on the red planet.
 Join Dr. Russell Schnell, the director of the Global Monitoring Division of the National Oceanic and Atmospheric Administration (NOAA), as he talks about what it takes to monitor climate change.
-Virtual Worlds are social spaces, music and dancing are ubiquitous, and so we made an exhibit that mixes a unique color for every avatar into a blend of colors when they dance together.
-Dancers can observe the blending of colors and think about the blending of genes that happens when they make children.
+Virtual Worlds are social spaces--music and dancing are ubiquitous, and so we made an exhibit that mixes a unique color for every avatar into a blend of colors when they dance together.
 Edward O. Wilson has revolutionized science and inspired the public more often than any other living biologist.
 Now he is blending his pioneer work on ants with a new perspective on human development to propose a radical reframing of how evolution works.
 Dr. Wilson visited the Exploratorium recently and spoke to staff and a group of invited students.

 PAWS (Performing Animal Welfare Society) is an animal sanctuary founded by former Hollywood animal trainer Pat Derby and her partner, Ed Stewart, in 1984.
 What started as a small space intended only to care for Pat's own retired animals has become one of the largest animal sanctuaries in the world, and a very unique way of life for Pat and Ed.
 In this show, we focus on the unique relationship they maintain with the 8 elephants in residence.